 Sometimes a student will get stuck in the way a letter is formed.
 Gently place your hand over the student’s hand to correct.
 This method can help a student properly “feel” the letter being formed.
 Keep a close watch how your student is forming letters and correct patiently and immediately.

 Use a Handwriting Generator

 One of the positive suggestions I have received over the years has been to use the connect the dot system or to trace properly formed letters.
 This is especially important when the student is still learning to form letters.
-Years past, I would painstakingly write the words or sentences so my student could trace it or copy it.
+Years past, I would painstakingly write the words or sentences so my student could trace them or copy them.
 Now with fantastic programs like the handwriting generator, I can type in the words, and it prints out a beautiful traceable paper.
 You can also make your own copy worksheets as well as transform your student’s dictation into a handwriting practice worksheet.
 For older students, this is a wonderful way to create grade-appropriate handwriting worksheets that aren’t like the ones found in the early grades.
 Oh to be homeschooling in the technology generation!
 What a blessing!

 Use a Pencil Grip for Proper Placement of Fingers

 Because of poor fine motor and gross motor deficiencies, the student with dysgraphia often develops ways to hold a pencil that compensates for the lack of fine muscle control.
 Unfortunately, the way a child holds a pencil becomes a hard habit to break.
 If I had to go back and do it all again, I would have used pencil grips for all my kids.
 It would have cut down on my constant reminders.
 There are many styles and textures of pencil grips.
 They are pretty inexpensive, so my suggestion is to buy a few styles and allow your child to find which one they prefer.
-Check out the The Anonymous OT’s post-Pencil Grip 101.
-It’ll give you some food for thought.

 Use an Old Fashion Fountain Pen